Top 50 Best Baseball Movies of All Time [2025]

 Average

-Directed and produced by Michael Wranovics, Up for Grabs is a fun documentary that strives to tell the story of two men who end up battling over custody of a baseball.
+Directed and produced by Michael Wranovics, Up for Grabs is a lively documentary that chronicles the wildly entertaining legal struggle between two men fighting over the ownership of a historic baseball.

-The project not only received the Audience Award for Best Documentary at the 2004 Los Angeles Film Festival but it also grabbed the Best Documentary trophy at the Gen Art Film Festival in New York, and the Phoenix Film Festival, respectively.
+This documentary was widely acclaimed, earning the Audience Award for Best Documentary at the 2004 Los Angeles Film Festival, as well as top honors at the Gen Art Film Festival in New York and the Phoenix Film Festival.

 14